Skip to Content

 The Bow Valley Campground is a beautiful place to stay in Bow Valley Provincial Park.
 The campsites here have lots of trees, and great views of the valley, mountains, and the river.
 There are nice trails here that are especially beautiful at sunset and it’s typically less crowded than campgrounds around Banff.
 Staying here is by reservation only (no drop-ins), and booking can be made up to 90 days ahead of time.

 If camping isn’t in the plans, I still recommend popping in to explore the day-use areas, like the short walk at Many Springs.
-This 1.3 km (0.8-mile) loop is packed full of amazing scenery including springs that collect in a wetland basin at the end of the hike.
+This 1.3 kilometer (0.8-mile) loop is packed full of amazing scenery including springs that collect in a wetland basin at the end of the hike.
 The mountains reflected in the mirror-like basin are a breathtaking sight.
 There’s a dock at the end of the loop, so you can have an unobstructed view!

 8. Jura Creek Trail